 MSAntivirus-xp.com, the home of this parasite, is your typical rogue website, with the same copy+pasted material that has been used in this lucrative scam business for years.
 There is no genuinely important content on the website and every line and word serve one of two purposes, which are either to frighten the user about the pains that spyware brings to people, as well as the risks of getting infected, or to praise the fake removal tool.
 The company behind this product is of dubious nature or more likely non-existent: it claims to be based in London, but the IP can be traced back to Belize and the name of the registrant seems to be Russian.
 Also, there is no contact information, as is usually the case with rogue scams.

 MS Antivirus is a scam and should be treated as such: do NOT download or buy it and block it’s homepage using your HOSTS file.

-Manual MS Antivirus removal tools
+Automatic MS Antivirus removal tools

 Important Note: Although it is possible to manually remove MS Antivirus, such activity can permanently damage your system if any mistakes are made in the process, as advanced spyware parasites are able to automatically repair themselves if not completely removed.
 Thus, manual spyware removal is recommended for experienced users only, such as IT specialists or highly qualified system administrators.
 For other users, we recommend using Reimage or other tools found on 2-viruses.com.